wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-with-thresholds.md

 ## Pre-configured trigger

-New company accounts are featured by the pre-configured (default) **Number of malicious payloads** trigger which graylists IP for 1 hour when it originates more than 3 different [malicious payloads](../../glossary-en.md#malicious-payload) within 1 hour
+New company accounts are featured by the pre-configured (default) **Number of malicious payloads** trigger which graylists IP for 1 hour when it originates more than 3 different [malicious payloads](../../glossary-en.md#malicious-payload) within 1 hour.

 [Graylist](../ip-lists/graylist.md) is a list of suspicious IP addresses processed by the node as follows: if graylisted IP originates malicious requests, the node blocks them while allowing legitimate requests.
 In contrast to graylist, [denylist](../ip-lists/denylist.md) points to IP addresses that are not allowed to reach your applications at all - the node blocks even legitimate traffic produced by denylisted sources.
 IP graylisting is one of the options aimed at the reduction of [false positives](../../about-wallarm/protecting-against-attacks.md#false-positives).